andrewhoulbrook/exif-transform/README.md

 The EXIFTool application supports reading meta data from a vast range of different file types, not only JPG, TIFF and image file formats.
 [Read more here](http://owl.phy.queensu.ca/~phil/exiftool/#supported).

-The transform uses python *subprocess* module to call EXIFTool from the command line.
+The transform uses the python *subprocess* module to call EXIFTool from the command line.

 You'll need the following Python module installed too if you don't already have it: